US election 2020: Your guide to election night - The Mancunion

 Each state is allocated a specific number of electoral college votes relative to the size of its congressional delegation.
 This means that the number of congressional districts (who are represented in the House of Representatives) a state has will be equivalent to the number of electoral college votes it receives and thus how much influence a state has during national elections.
 This creates disparity in the system because districts are based upon land mass, instead of population density.

 This means that California receives 55 votes for its 53 districts and 2 senators whilst New York state receives 29 votes despite having a population of 20 million compared to California’s 40 million.
-The gap is even more pronounced in smaller states like Vermont who only receive 3 votes for approximately 623,000 people thus making a vote in California worth roughly seven per cent more than one in Vermont.
+The gap is even more pronounced in smaller states like Vermont who only receive 3 votes for approximately 623,000 people, thus meaning that 1 EC vote in Vermont represents 207,000 people whilst California gets one vote per every 718,000 citizens.

 In 2016, Pennsylvania, Michigan and Wisconsin unexpectedly flipped in favour of Trump, somewhat similarly to the 2019 UK General Election where white working-class voters in traditional Labour areas gave the Conservatives a landslide victory.